lumberjackdev/website/_posts/2019-09-22-react-first-impressions.md

 Recently my adventure into learning new technologies brought me into the world of [React](https://reactjs.org/).
 For those who know me, this is way outside of my technology comfort zone.
 I haven't touched a frontend JavaScript framework since AngularJS (no, that's not a typo.
 It was way before the JS was dropped from the name).
 Most of my impressions are based on the [tutorial](https://reactjs.org/tutorial/tutorial.html) and reading a few blog posts, so please bear with me if I make a few incorrect assumptions.

 ### New JavaScript Features
 As I mentioned earlier, it's been awhile since I last explored the JavaScript ecosystem.
 So one of the first things I noticed was that there are a lot of new features in the language.
-At this point, it felt fairly similar to learning a new language that just had similar syntax to one I already know.
+At this point, it felt fairly similar to learning a new language that had similar syntax to one I already know.

 One of the new features I really enjoyed was the arrow function syntax.
 If you've been living under a rock like me, then here's an example so you know what I mean:
 <pre><code class="language-javascript">// Traditional function syntax